MurderAxolotl/stylesheets/README.md

 A repository of our custom stylesheets for various websites

-We strongly recommend using these with the Userstyle manager [Stylus](https://github.com/openstyles/stylus), available for Firefox, Chrome, and Edge.
-We suggest this because we use Stylus' inline JavaScript implementation for some themes.
+You MUST have [Stylus](https://github.com/openstyles/stylus) installed to use these themes.
+They ***will not function*** without it\
+Alternatives like "Stylish" do not work either, as some features we rely heavily on are only available on Stylus

+Stylus is available for Firefox, Chrome, Edge, and many more.
+Check out their work!

 ## INSTALL LINKS